 The School continues to grow and develop with a new Junior Playground opening in 2018, providing year round outdoor play.

-2019 sees the launch of our latest development, our new Music Centre.
+2019 saw the launch of our latest development, our new Dave Family Music Centre.